bioinformaticsdotca/STAT_2024/STAT_2024_main.md

 # Welcome <a id="welcome"></a>

-**This page is still being built.
-Please note that some links may be broken or out of date.**

 Welcome to Help!
 What Statistical Model Should I Use?
 2024.

 The course **schedule** can be found [here](https://bioinformaticsdotca.github.io/STAT_2024_schedule)